bklug/pluralsight-planning-installing-chef/README.md

 # pluralsight-planning-installing-chef
-Modified PowerShell scripts for Pluralsight course Planning and Installing Chef
+Modified PowerShell scripts for the Pluralsight course "Planning and Installing Chef"